-I know this is highly relevant, especially after highly demanding studies.
+I know this is a highly relevant fact for many aspiring lawyers, especially after highly demanding studies.
 If you become a lawyer, and if you prove yourself as a professional, you will have a chance to be highly paid.
+The high salary is definitely one of the positive things about being a lawyer.
 Of course, this also comes with the experience, so don’t expect miracles to happen right after you graduate.

 There are not many lawyers who can simply work during their office hours and forget about the job once they come out of it.
 Many lawyers are actually forced to take their job home, and especially attorneys who work at some complex cases.
 So, if you like sleeping a lot, rethink your decision.